Terms & Conditions.

 Article 8.
 Support

 - Equalture will offer the Client a reasonable level of support with regard to questions about the use of the Services, as well as with technical issues related to the Services.
+A separate SLA can be agreed upon if relevant.
+This may result in additional costs for the Client.

 - Equalture endeavours to handle requests submitted to the help desk within a reasonable period.
 The time needed to resolve reported issues may vary.